 Although their genesis bears common ground with the photography-based cycles of the political paintings of Gerhard Richter and Andy Warhol, his paintings insist upon a shift in our perception of photographic truth.
 Painting here is exhausted by the infinite associative searches and links created by culture's new short-term memory.
 By breaking down his source images and building them back up, Gonzales re-invests the canvas with a new relevance: history paintings for the digital age.

-Gonzales's works are included in prominent collections internationally, including the Dallas Museum of Art, Dallas; Guggenheim Museum, New York; Whitney Museum of American Art, New York; Microsoft Art Collection, Washington; Maramotti Collection, Reggio Emilia and Museum of Fine Arts, Boston.
+Gonzales' works are included in prominent international collections, including the Dallas Museum of Art, Dallas; Guggenheim Museum, New York; Whitney Museum of American Art, New York; Microsoft Art Collection, Washington; Museum of Fine Arts, Boston, and Maramotti Collection, Reggio Emilia, Italy.